Benefits to Using the Destuff-IT™

 128% improvement in cases/hour

-The Destuff-IT™ machine helps meet the needs of professionals in the supply chain such as health & safety, operations and general management.
+The Destuff-IT™ machine helps meet the needs of professionals in the supply chain such as health & safety representatives, operations personnel and general management.
 Many national companies with multi-shift operations and numerous distribution centres have realized the ergonomic benefits of this machine.

 Operators can achieve greater throughput with less fatigue and muscle strain because of optimal positioning to the box wall.
 Workers stand on the operator platform and are able to access controls, drive and steer.
 With use of hydraulic power, an operator controls the vertical height of the platform in order to safely be positioned to the product being unloaded.
 While standing on the platform, a worker grasps the rotary handle which allows the pivoting conveyor to be easily guided left and right.
 This maneuverability allows the operator to position the conveyor near the product.
 This significantly reduces the risk of injury from repetitive lifting, twisting, carrying and overhead reaching.